 Undergoing a mastectomy doesn’t mean losing your breasts and natural contours forever.
 In fact, a procedure called breast reconstruction can give you back a sense of physical wholeness by restoring your breasts to a near- normal size and shape with breast augmentation

-Women who are interested in breast reconstruction have a variety of options, and Dr. Mohan is happy to discuss these with you to ensure you make the best choice for you and your body.
+Women who are interested in reconstruction have a variety of options, and Dr. Mohan is happy to discuss these with you to ensure you make the best choice for you and your body.

 What Is Breast Reconstruction?

-The goal of breast reconstruction surgery is to restore a near-normal appearance to the breasts, usually in women who have undergone a mastectomy (surgery that removes breast tissue from the breast(s) in order to prevent or treat breast cancer).
+The goal of reconstruction surgery is to restore a near-normal appearance to the breasts, usually in women who have undergone a mastectomy (surgery that removes breast tissue from the breast(s) in order to prevent or treat breast cancer).

 Experiencing the diagnosis of breast cancer and a subsequent mastectomy can be difficult to process emotionally.
 A wide range of thoughts will inevitably be running through your mind — among them: “How can ever feel like myself again after having my breasts removed?”

 It goes without saying that you are surely still the same person, even after a mastectomy.
 Still, it is understandable that restoring an important part of your physical identity can repair some of the trauma of a breast cancer diagnosis and mastectomy experience.